 Stars Over Moon design by Marcia Balonis beaded by Ree Stanley

 Look, I know I’m off my game now, and I really apologize.
 I have been in and out of the hospital so much over the last few months it is going to take me a hot minute to catch back up and settle back into my old self, so please just bear with me.
-So, now that I got all the legal stuff out, go fill out your entry and see it here GOOD LUCK!!!
+So, now that I got all the legal stuff out, go fill out your entry and this content GOOD LUCK!!!

 Sarcasm reviews thread burners and throws out a reminder about a contest that ends in just a few days in this installment of snark!
 Not every beader uses thread burners, but in my opinion, every beader should at the very least, try one out.
 After a couple of years of using plain old scissors to trim my threads, I decided to go the cheap route, and purchased the Berkley Fireline fishing line burner.
 It runs around $9-$10 at Walmart or any sporting goods store, comes with its first set of two AAA batteries and an extra tip stored in the battery compartment door.
 The neat thing about it was the retractable tip that only got hot when pushed out to be used.
 The problem I had with it, was by the time the first tip burned out and it was time to change out to the provided extra tip, I could not get it to work again, and it went through batteries almost weekly.